ArtiomDominic/ArtiomDominic/README.md

 ---

-*Currently trying to convince my smart home that 3 AM is not the optimal time to run the dishwasher, no matter what the electricity rates say.*
+*Currently trying to convince my smart home that 3 AM is not the optimal time to run the washing machine, no matter what the electricity rates say.*